graphql-python/graphql-core/docs/diffs.rst

 Custom Middleware
 -----------------

-The :func:`execution.execute` function takes an additional ``middleware`` argument which must be a sequence of middleware functions or a :class:`MiddleWareManager` object.
+The :func:`execution.execute` function takes an additional ``middleware`` argument which must be a sequence of middleware functions or a :class:`MiddlewareManager` object.
 This feature is used by Graphene to affect the evaluation of fields using custom middleware.

 Custom execution contexts